 Major Maya Gods and Goddesses

 The number and variety of groups which fall under the term “Maya” lead to a long and diverse list of gods.
-It wouldn’t make sense to list them all, so we’ve selected the most relevant (i.e. main entities with the longest history)6.
+It wouldn’t make sense to list them all, so I have selected the most relevant.
+6

 Itsamnaaj / Itzamna, The Supreme Creator (God D)

 In Maya mythology as understood from various early colonial sources, Itzamna was the name of the supreme creator deity, lord of the heavens, day and night and inventor of books and writing.
 In these sources, he is connected with Hunab Ku, the creator of the universe (Hunab Ku very likely refers to the Christian God), but also with K’inich Ajau (the sun deity) and Yaxcocahmut (a bird of omen).
-He’s also said to be the father of the Pawahtuuns/Bacabs (fourthfold deity of the interior of the earth).
+He is also said to be the father of the Pawahtuuns/Bacabs (fourthfold deities of the earth’s interior).